tars/tars/README.md

 Even module has it's own temaplte, scss-files, js and images.
 In root directory of markup there are templates of pages.
 To create new page just create new file with the name of the page.

 Modules have to been included into the pages templates.
-Also modules colud be include into other modules.
+Also modules colud include other modules.

 Main commands